ForstaGlobal/DigitalFeedbackMobileSDK/README.md

 ### Prerequisites

 * Xcode 13 or higher
-* Target of iOS 12 or higher
+* Target of iOS 11 or higher
-  * For earlier iOS version, please use [v3.5.0](https://github.com/ForstaGlobal/DigitalFeedbackMobileSDK/tree/3.5.0)
 * Swift 5.5 or higher

 ### Installation